poe-platform/server-bot-quick-start/README.md

 Welcome to the Poe API Bot tutorial.
 This repository includes starter code and will help you quickly get a bot running.
-As part of this tutorial, we will go over how to deploy this starter code and how to integrate your bot server with poe.
+As part of this tutorial, we will go over how to deploy this starter code and how to integrate your bot server with Poe.
 For more information on Poe API bots, see [poe-protocol](https://github.com/poe-platform/poe-protocol).

 ## Deploying your bot